10K Training Explained: What Is Zone 4 / Threshold?

 Train Just Below Your Limit

-If you want to race hard, you need to train smart and that means spending time in Zone 4.
-This is your threshold zone, the sweet spot just below all-out effort.
-It’s challenging but sustainable, pushing your limits without tipping you over the edge.
-Zone 4 teaches you how to stay strong under pressure.
-It builds the ability to run hard while maintaining form and focus.
-For 10K runners, this zone is where you get comfortable being uncomfortable.
-It’s where fitness turns into performance.
+If you want to race hard, you need to train with intention, and that means spending time in Zone 4.
+This is your threshold zone, the sweet spot just below all out effort.
+It is challenging but fully sustainable, allowing you to push your limits without crossing them.
+Zone 4 teaches you how to stay strong when the effort rises and how to hold pace with focus instead of tension.

 What Is Zone 4 / Threshold?